 Graves' disease is an autoimmune disorder where misplaced attacks from the immune system cause the thyroid gland to become overactive.
 The result, known as hyperthyroidism, causes the thyroid to produce an excessive amount of the thyroid hormone, thyroxine.
-Too much thyroxine can affect metabolism, which can then go on to affect brain development, heart and nervous system functions, body temperature, muscle strength, menstrual cycles, weight and cholesterol levels.
+Too much thyroxine can affect every area of the body, including metabolism, brain development, heart and nervous system functions, body temperature, muscle strength, menstrual cycles, weight and cholesterol levels.

-Graves' disease is the most common cause of hyperthyroidism in the United States, according to the National Institutes of Health, and it is most often seen in women ages 20 to 40.
+Graves' disease is very common and affects about 1 in 200 people and is the most common cause of hyperthyroidism in the United States, according to the National Institutes of Health (NIH).
+Graves' disease it is most often seen in women ages 20 to 40.

 Despite that, the same study also found a higher incidence of the disease occurring in both spouses, which suggests that there's a small likelihood that the disease is somewhat influenced by environmental conditions.
 In addition, the disease is also associated with 19 other autoimmune and related conditions, including Addison's disease, type 1 diabetes mellitus, Hashimoto/hypothyroidism, and lupus erythematosus.

 Blood tests measure the level of thyroid-stimulating hormone (TSH) and thyroxine.
 TSH is produced by the pituitary gland in the brain and normally regulates the level of thyroxine production.
-In Graves' disease, the autoimmune response creates thyroid-stimulating antibodies, which mimic the function of TSH and overstimulate the thyroid glands into producing more thyroxine than normal.
+In Graves' disease, the autoimmune response creates thyroid-stimulating antibodies, which mimic the function of TSH.
+These are called TSI.
+TSI over stimulates the thyroid glands, making it produce more thyroxine than normal.
 Therefore, patients often have an elevated level of thyroxine even when TSH levels remain normal.
-The diagnosis can be further confirmed by testing for thyroid-stimulating antibodies in the blood, which would be present in most people with Graves' disease, according to the Mayo Clinic.
-Patients who have hyperthyroidism caused by other conditions don't have these antibodies.
+People with Graves' disease typically have below average levels of TSH and higher levels of thyroid hormones, according to the Mayo Clinic.
+Also, patients who have hyperthyroidism caused by other conditions don't have these antibodies.

-Thyroid scans use a radioactive iodine tracer to show how and where the iodine is distributed in the thyroid, according to the NIH.
+During a thyroid scan, the patient takes a radioactive iodine tracer.
+The scan detects the location and intensity of the rays given off by the radioactive material within the gland, according to the NLM.
 The distribution pattern helps to narrow down the type of thyroid disease, since the entire thyroid gland is involved in Graves' disease.
-Other causes of hyperthyroidism such as nodules — small lumps in the gland — show a different pattern of iodine distribution.
+Other causes of hyperthyroidism such as nodules, small lumps in the gland, show a different pattern of iodine distribution.

 There are three treatment options: radioiodine therapy, antithyroid drugs and thyroid surgery.
 Radioiodine therapy is the most common treatment for Graves' disease in the United States, according to the National Endocrine and Metabolic Diseases Information Service.

-In radioiodine therapy, the patient ingests radioactive iodine-131 pills.
-Since the thyroid gland collects iodine to make thyroid hormones, the radioactive iodine makes its way to the thyroid gland and slowly destroys thyroid cells, allowing less thyroid hormone to be made.
-Almost everyone who receives radioiodine therapy eventually develops hypothyroidism (the exact opposite of hyperthyroidism) and must take synthetic thyroid hormone supplements, according to the National Endocrine and Metabolic Diseases Information Service.
-Radioiodine treatment is not offered to pregnant or breastfeeding women since radioactive iodine can be harmful to the fetus' thyroid and it can pass from mother to child through breast milk.
+In radioiodine therapy, the patient ingests radioactive iodine-131.
+The thyroid gland collects iodine to make thyroid hormones, so, the radioactive iodine will end up in the thyroid gland.
+Once there, it will slowly destroy thyroid cells, allowing less thyroid hormone to be made.
+Often, the enough radioactive iodine is administered to shut down the thyroid gland completely.
+Normally, patients who take radioactive therapy will develop hypothyroidism (the exact opposite of hyperthyroidism) and must take synthetic thyroid hormone supplements, according to the National Endocrine and Metabolic Diseases Information Service.
+Radioiodine treatment is not offered to pregnant or breastfeeding women.
+The radioactive iodine can be harmful to the fetus' thyroid.
+Even after birth, it can pass from mother to child through breast milk.